Lucapster/candy-coin/README.md

 * Transaction structures for competitive scoring or reward systems.
 * Internal networking and consensus rules.

-While primarily developed for the **Competitive Programming Society**, the architecture of `candy-coin` is being built to support:
+While primarily developed for GUCPS, the architecture of `candy-coin` is being built to support:
 * Automated reward distribution for coding challenges.
 * Educational demonstrations of distributed systems.